raidel123/Stackin/README.md

 ## Install Dependencies:

 ### Run Installer and Program
-If running the program for the first time, the script below will:
+If running the program for the first time, run the script below to:
 * Install a virtual environment and start it
 * Install all the requirements[.txt] to run stackin.py
 * Run the application using the python interpreter